 Are the walls of your home feeling a little bare?
 Are they in need of some captivating art to liven them up?
-Perhaps you’re after a classic Van Gogh, or an Andy Warhol, or maybe a Monet, but have you even considered Pigcasso?
-That’s not a misspelling of one of the 20th century’s most influential Spanish artists, we’re talking about one of the 21st century’s most abstract and innovative painters, who happens to be a pig.
+Perhaps you’re after a classic Van Gogh, or a Warhol, or maybe a Monet?
+But have you considered Pigcasso?
+No, not Picasso.
+PIGcasso.
+That’s not a misspelling.
+We’re talking about one of the 21st century’s most abstract and innovative painters, who happens to be a pig.

 With Pigcasso — a “fat, famous, and fabulous” artiste and “one of the most popular Abstract Expressionists of our time” — the organization hopes to “inspire consumers to see farm animals in a whole new light,” according to its website.